hunkim98/blog/_posts/techstars1.md

 ---
-title: "Techstars Day1 - 1 hour is enough to build trust within members"
+title: "Techstars Day1 - Spare just 1 hour and you can build trust within members"
 excerpt: "No matter what kind of work the team members are doing, if the team has decided to embrace a new team member, everyone should take a leave for their work at least for 1 hour to openly talk with the newcomer and open themselves up to vulnerability.
 No excuses whatsoever.
 The newcomer is a priceless and thankful person to have decided to join the risky startup journey together with the team, and thus, the team should pay their utmost respect to the newcomer."
 date: "2023-01-19"
 author: